-These commitments of land resources and materials are weighed against the public purpose and benefits of the proposed park and park roads, which would provide a new open space with public access to the waterfront.
-It is noted that public funds committed to the design, construction, and operation of the proposed park and park roads would not be available for other projects.
+These commitments of land resources and materials are weighed against the public purpose and benefits of the proposed park, which would provide a new open space with public access to the waterfront.
+It is noted that public funds committed to the design, construction, and operation of the proposed park would not be available for other projects.
 However, this is not a significant adverse fiscal impact or significant adverse impact on City resources.